Fun Cornish Facts & Figures

 May 14, 2014

-Whenever I travel I like to find out about the place I am visiting.
+Whenever we travel, we like to find out about the place we are visiting.
 The following collection of trivia is less about Falmouth and more about Cornwall in general – but all fascinating stuff!
-The great thing is that all the places mentioned are an easy drive away from our Falmouth bed and breakfast.
-So book into The Rathgowry and then go and have a look for yourselves.
+The great thing is that all the places mentioned are an easy drive away from The Rathgowry Guesthouse – the best Falmouth bed and breakfast (well, in our opinion – but check out our guest reviews also!)
+So why not book and then go and have a look for yourselves.

 For all those walkers amongst us, Cornwall has the longest coastline in Great Britain; 697km of the total 18,185km British coast.
 The most ancient walk in Cornwall is the ‘Saints Way’ or ‘Forth an Syns’ in Cornish.